briansukhnandan/DBZ-Legacy-of-Goku-3/README.md

-# This is a project for my academic club: QC Game Development CLub
+# This is a project for the Queens College Game Development CLub
+- This project was created with Unity and is my first attempt at making a playable game with it.